Planning and building

 A Building Preservation Notice has the effect of listing the building for up to six months until the Department for Culture, Olympics, Media and Sport decides to make the listing permanent.

-Anyone can apply to the Department for Culture, Olympics, Media and Sport to have a building listed, for further information see the Historic England pages regarding listing applications.
+Anyone can apply to the Department for Digital, Culture, Olympics, Media and Sport to have a building listed, for further information see the Historic England pages regarding listing applications.

 Listed building consent